 IndieWire The All-Time Greatest Films Directed by Women—Best films directed by people usually snubbed during awards season.

-IndieWire The Greatest Romantic Comedies of All Time
+IndieWire The 100 Greatest Westerns of All Time

-Insider 111 movies you need to see in your lifetime—A mainstream-leaning list.
+Insider 111 movies you need to see in your lifetime—A mainstream list.

 Irish Times The 50 best Irish films ever made—The list makers admit to having a loose definition of "Irish."

-Looper 98 Best Movies Of All Time Ranked
+Looper 57 Best Alien Movies Of All Time Ranked

-Looper 98 Best Family Movies Of All Time Ranked—Focuses on films that the entire family will love.
+Looper 106 Best Family Movies Of All Time Ranked—Focuses on films that the entire family will love in a popular-leaning list.

-Looper 98 Best Thrillers Of All Time—Looper considers [i]Looper[/i] (2012) to be one of the best thrillers of all time.
+Looper 104 Best Thrillers Of All Time—Looper considers Looper (2012) to be one of the best thrillers of all time.

 Marie Claire The 50 Classic Horror Movies Every Scary Film Buff Must See